 Height: 6 1/8 inches (15.5 cm)

-Similar examples include one from the historic collection of Augusutus the Strong; one from the Lady Ward Collection (England, early 1900's); one from the Anthony de Rothschild Collection; and another in the Jie Rui Tang Collection, US.
+Similar examples include one from the historic collection of Augustus the Strong; one from the Lady Ward Collection (England, early 1900's); one from the Anthony de Rothschild Collection; Metropolitan Museum of Art (Ex: Mary Clark Thompson Collection, 1923- same color), and another in the Jie Rui Tang Collection, US.
 Another slightly larger type most often found in turquoise and aubergine glaze are also known, including one in the Copeland Collection now in the Peabody Essex Museum, and a pair from this gallery now in a private American Collection.